New Mexico film union leader resigns amid misconduct claims

 ALBUQUERQUE, N.M.
 (AP) — A prominent figure in New Mexico's film industry facing allegations of sexual misconduct has resigned as a business agent at one of the state's largest unions.

-The International Alliance of Theatrical Stage Employees Local 480 announced Sunday that Jon Hendry stepped down.
+The International Alliance of Theatrical Stage Employees Local 480 announced Sunday in a statement that Jon Hendry stepped down following a membership meeting in Albuquerque.

-The move comes after two women said in a lawsuit filed this month that Hendry harassed and discriminated against them when they were union employees.
+The move came after two women said in a lawsuit filed this month that Hendry harassed and discriminated against them when they were union employees.

-It also comes after Richard Ellenberg, the chairman of the Democratic Party of New Mexico, was forced to resign following comments defending Hendry.
+One woman accused Hendry of touching her inappropriately, while another charged Hendry subjected her to "discriminatory conditions, including an explicit quid pro quo for sex," according to the lawsuit.

+"The Local considers the allegations made in the lawsuit to be very serious and has launched a comprehensive investigation of the plaintiffs' claims," the union said in a statement.
+"The Local does not condone acts of discrimination or harassment of any kind and strongly condemns such behavior.
+The Local stands for protecting all employees against such actions."

 Hendry referred all questions to the union's attorney, who declined to comment.

+The resignation also comes after Richard Ellenberg, the chairman of the Democratic Party of New Mexico, was forced to resign after he defended Hendry.
+He was accused of questioning the credibility of sexual misconduct allegations against Hendry and overseeing a delegate process some said favored certain candidates.

+"I regret the way in which I have managed complaints of survivors who have come forward about sexual harassment, and take full responsibility to continue to learn and grow so that I can be an advocate and ally in the future," Ellenberg wrote in a letter to Democrats.

 Hendry also had served as president of the New Mexico Federation of Labor.
-The union says Hendry is no longer its president.
+The union said Hendry is no longer its president.